-Excluding Hanoi and Ho Chi Minh City, five provinces saw one or more central candidate defeats in the 2016 election: Can Tho, Dong Thap, Phu Yen, Soc Trang and Tra Vinh.
+Excluding Hanoi and Ho Chi Minh City, five provinces saw one or more central candidate defeats in the 2016 election: Can Tho, Dong Thap, Phu Yen, Soc Trang, and Tra Vinh.
 On average, each received 2 trillion VND (86.7 million USD) more in central transfers in 2017 than the other provinces.
 A naive randomization inference procedure finds that this effect is larger than 69% of those observed under random assignments of localized defeats.
-Individually, all five provinces experienced an upward change either to the level or to the over-time trajectory of central transfers.
+Individually, all five provinces experienced an upward change either to the level or the over-time trajectory of central transfers.

-Interestingly, the consistency with which the CPV increased central transfers to these five provinces contrasts with the variation in how central candidate defeats had happened: in some provinces such as Can Tho or Soc Trang, a large number of votes were concentrated to one particularly strong local elite, whereas in others, such as Phu Yen or Tra Vinh, the dissent votes were evenly spread out over several local candidates.
-Furthermore, it also issued no form of formal punishment to any of the five provinces’ top leaders.
-Based on this alone, it seems likely that Vietnam’s leaders have chosen to discount local officials’ responsibility for these defeats.
-To verify this claim, however, the increased transfers to provinces that experienced central candidates must still be compared against funding patterns in similar provinces that did not.
+Interestingly, the consistency with which the CPV increased central transfers to these five provinces contrasts with the variation in how central candidate defeats had happened: in some provinces such as Can Tho or Soc Trang, many votes were concentrated to one particularly strong local elite, whereas in others (e.g., Phu Yen or Tra Vinh) the dissent votes spread evenly over several local candidates.
+Furthermore, it also issued no formal punishment to any of the five provinces’ top leaders.
+Based on this finding alone, it seems likely that Vietnam’s leaders have chosen to discount local officials’ responsibility for these defeats.
+To verify this claim, the increased transfers to provinces that experienced central candidates must be compared against funding patterns in similar provinces that did not.

-Table 2 shows the main results from a comparison using linear fixed effects model, under different model specifications.
-The treatment effect estimates are positive and significant across specifications, and are relatively stable.
-Given that the outcome variable is the log of first-differenced net transfers, the effect magnitude would be best understood as multiples of the average annual
+Table 2 shows the main results from a comparison using a linear fixed effects model, under different model specifications.
+The treatment effect estimates are positive and significant across specifications, and they are relatively stable.
+Since the outcome variable is the log of first-differenced net transfers, the effect magnitude is best understood as multiples of the average annual